guoyu07/meta64/readme.md

 The **meta64.com** website is currently geared towards the web developer audience, and the development of the platform; but the technology itself is a platform for building portals.
 This "Portal Platform" allows users to signup and create accounts where they can host content.
 The content can be any kind of text, data, images, and/or binaries, and can be shared to other users, who can then browse and/or edit the content collaboratively.
 The goal is to create a portal that is somewhat similar to Wikipedia (collaborative editing and sharing), but having many Social Media-types of capabilities.
 Another goal, from a technology standpoint, was to use only content repository open-standards for data, open source APIs, highly scalable data storage, and a very modern Mobile front end.

+## ****** IMPORTANT WARNING **** (July.4,2016)
+I'm converting to TypeScript MODULEs currently, and just realized I checked in a bunch of TS files where the 'this' variable is not going to be correct at runtime.
+I probably will be using the "Instance Arrow Functions" to make it correct, but i'm not sure.
+If you are downloading the current code beware it's broken right now in that way.
+Will be fixed by July5th.

 ## News: Recent Changes

 All JavaScript is now in the form of TypeScript!
 This is a major advancement for the application, and allows perfect type-safety in all JavaScript.